appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 ## Kubernetes

-The `APPSMITH_CUSTOM_DOMAIN` environment variable is no longer used for configuring TLS for a Kubernetes installation of Appsmith.
+The `APPSMITH_CUSTOM_DOMAIN` environment variable is **not** used for configuring TLS for a Kubernetes installation of Appsmith.
 For more information, see [how to configure TLS for Appsmith Kubernetes installation](/getting-started/setup/installation-guides/kubernetes#configure-tls).

 ## AWS AMI